John Crook (classicist)

-John Anthony Crook FBA (5 November 1921 – 7 September 2007) was Professor of Ancient History at the University of Cambridge and an authority on the law and life of ancient Rome.
+John Anthony Crook FBA (5 November 1921 – 7 September 2007) was a professor of ancient history at the University of Cambridge and an authority on the law and life of ancient Rome.
 He wrote several chapters for the Cambridge Ancient History and was an accomplished linguist.

-Early life
+Early life and education

-Crook was born in Balham, south London and educated at Dulwich College.
-He received a London County Council scholarship to attend St. John's College, Cambridge in 1939 which he followed with postgraduate study at the University of Oxford.
+Crook was born in Balham, South London, and educated at Dulwich College.
+He received a London County Council scholarship to attend St. John's College, Cambridge, in 1939 which he followed with postgraduate study at the University of Oxford.

 Academic career

 Crook was first appointed University Lecturer in Classics at the University of Reading.
 He returned to St. John's in 1951 as a Fellow of the College and University Lecturer in Classics, rising to become Professor of Ancient History.

 He kept the same rooms at St John's for 55 years and at the College Classical Society, which met in his rooms for 50 years, he would attempt to get the society to sing in Latin.
 One favourite was "Waltzing Matilda", in which the chorus began with the Latin word for swag: "ambiclitella! ambiclitella!".

 Having been appointed a Fellow in 1970, Crook resigned from the British Academy in 1980, in protest at their failure to expel the British art historian and Soviet spy Anthony Blunt.

 To mark his 80th birthday in 2001, he was presented with a Festschrift, Thinking Like a Lawyer, edited by Paul McKechnie.

+The John Crook Scholarship, named in Crook's honor, is available to students studying for a second, two-year degree, at St John's College, Cambridge.